icecc/icecream/README.md

      -Wchar-subscripts-Wall -W -Wpointer-arith -Wformat-security
      -fno-exceptions -fno-check-new

-in this example, the right c compiler is chosen, /usr/lib/icecc/bin/c++.
+In this example, the right c compiler is chosen, /usr/lib/icecc/bin/c++.
 If the wrong one is chosen, delete CMakeCache.txt (if existing) and start the build process again calling ./configure (if existing).

 ### osc build

-You can tell osc build to use icecream to build packages, by appending --icecream=\<n\> where n is the number of process which should be started in parallel.
+You can tell osc build to use icecream to build packages by appending --icecream=\<n\> where n is the number of processes which should be started in parallel.
 However, for integration with icecream to work properly, you must install icecream on the host where you will run "osc build" and you must start icecream daemon.

-### some compilation node aren't used
+### some compilation nodes aren't used

-If, when using icecream monitor (icemon), you notice some nodes not being used at all for compilation, check you have the same icecream version on all nodes, otherwise, nodes running older icecream version might be excluded from available nodes.
+If, when using icecream monitor (icemon), you notice some nodes not being used at all for compilation, check you have the same icecream version on all nodes, otherwise, nodes running older icecream versions might be excluded from available nodes.

 ### build with -Werror fails only when using icecream